Frequently Asked Questions.

 In your initial session, your psychologist will discuss your concerns, history, and goals.
 From there, we'll collaboratively devise a treatment plan tailored specifically to address your needs.

-After your initial session, you will be able to book in regular appointments via your psychologist or our admin team.
+After your initial session, you will be able to book in regular appointments via your psychologist, our admin team, or online booking portal.

 • Once you have booked in for your assessment, you will receive an information pack containing a consent form and questionnaires to complete.